ByteNybbler/MNIKEditor/README.md

 * Ctrl+Click the FILL button: Set the fill density.
 This is a value in the range [0.0, 1.0] that determines the percentage of tiles that will get filled based on random chance.
 * F6: Toggle orthographic projection.
 * F7: Toggle wireframe mode.
+* T: Give the current object its in-game TrueMovement values (TTC, OTC, MovementType, and MovementSpeed) based on its Type, SubType, and sometimes some Data values.
+This makes it very easy to do various small changes that previously required a lot of manual work setting the TTC and OTC.
+For instance, you can easily define different MovementSpeeds on objects that formerly did not allow that value to be adjusted without making advanced manual adjustments to TrueMovement.
+Objects like hyperspeed turtles, hyperspeed MooBots, and hyperspeed Wee Stinkers can be constructed with minimal effort.
+You can also modify the MovementTypes of these objects easily so that you can have stuff like Wee Stinkers that sleepwalk away from you until you wake them up.
 * Ctrl+B: Toggle block mode.
 The cursor brush will be blue while block mode is active.
 * Ctrl+F: Toggle fill mode.
 The cursor brush will be yellow while fill mode is active.